 With a turbo three-pot, you have particular need of a rev counter because even with turbos, these engines feel made to rev. There isn’t a single one here that doesn’t feel elastic and relatively effortless right up to the red line, compared with an equivalent four-pot.

 A short, stiff, balanced crankshaft is what delivers that remarkable quality.
 Where four-cylinder units produce measurable second-order vibration at 2500rpm and 4000rpm, a three-pot can better disguise the inherent refinement issues caused by tilting conrods and fluctuating piston speeds.
 And so the faster it spins, the better a three-pot feels.

 But some feel better than others.
 It’s immediately obvious, for example, that the Twingo’s engine is the least potent and energetic of our group.
 Although the engine revs freely enough, the sudden swell of torque delivered as you come on to the Renault’s accelerator at about 2500rpm is the engine’s best trick.

-It doesn’t rev through the higher reaches as sweetly as the best motors here and, dropping away from peak power at 5500rpm, it doesn’t reward you for keeping your foot in quite as convincingly.
+It doesn’t rev through the higher reaches as sweetly as the best motors here and, dropping away from peak power at 5500rpm, it doesn’t reward you for keeping your foot in quite

 The Corsa’s 1.0-litre three-pot shares the Renault’s bias for instant low and mid-range torque over an extended breadth of range – and that’s a bit of a disappointment for the likes of us.
 It was predictable.
 Vauxhall’s new philosophy on driveability is that torque is king.
 Real drivers don’t want to wait until 5000rpm for their car to hit its stride, Vauxhall says.
 They want performance right under the pedal.